curtisma/scikit-columbia/README.rst

 scikit-columbia
 ===============

-A technical report generator for communicating data and conclusions in a concise and pythonic manner.
+A technical report generator for communicating conclusions and supporting data in a concise and pythonic manner.

 Data Presentation Options: